TraceMachina/nativelink/deployment-examples/kubernetes/README.md

 nix run .#image.copyTo docker-daemon:"${IMAGE_NAME}":"${IMAGE_TAG}"
 ```

-You can find more about details around [nix](https://github.com/nlewo/nix2container).
-Published images are signed using `cosign`.
+You can find more about details around [nix](https://github.com/nlewo/nix2container). `cosign` signs the published images.
 For more details of the verification process of publishing OCI images see [SECURITY.md](https://github.com/TraceMachina/nativelink/blob/main/SECURITY.md)

 ## NativeLink Community